An example of how to use Structured Data markup to display your 5 star rating in Google search results

 Bottle Green have been working with a client to implement Structured Data SEO across their site.
 The client is in the process of building an on-site review function for customers to review their products.

 From our experience we knew this was a great opportunity to add Schema markup to the page templates.
 If this is done correctly we can increase the chances of the company’s 5-star ratings being displayed in the search engine results pages (SERPS).

-Why add structured data to reviews on your website?
+Why you should add structured data to reviews on your website

 If your listing has 5 star aggregate reviews showing in the SERPs, generally your click-through rate will improve because:

 - The yellow stars are eye-catching so users are drawn towards your listing